I started programming because I loved writing.

 In college, I created a campus blog with around 30 of my peers.
 As a business, the venture was terrible, but it forced me to learn Wordpress and basic web development.

-Check out some of my writing samples below and if you’re looking for a freelance writer, email me: [email protected].
+Check out some of my writing samples below, and if you’re looking for help with your blog, check out my company, Draft.dev.

 The PHP and Docker Book